Airport line, Perth: Forrestfield–Airport Link

 For the section between Bayswater and the Airport, three options were considered: elevated rail, cut-and-cover tunnels, and deep level bored tunnels.
 Bored tunnels were chosen as they reduced disruption at ground level during construction and result in less land being taken up by rail infrastructure.
 The tunnels were chosen to have a diameter of 6.2 m and have an average depth of 15 m below ground level.
 The maximum depth is 26 m where the tunnels cross under the Swan River.
 The Forrestfield–Airport Link is the second time that tunnel boring machines (TBMs) were used in Western Australia, the first being the construction of the William Street tunnel under the Perth central business district in the mid-2000s for the Mandurah line.
 The Forrestfield–Airport Link was planned to begin construction in 2016 and open in 2020.

-In late 2014, the project was referred to the Environmental Protection Authority of Western Australia (EPA) and the federal Department of Agriculture, Water and the Environment for environmental approval.
-As part of the project is on Perth Airport land, federal environmental approval was sought.
+In late 2014, the project was referred to the state's Environmental Protection Authority (EPA) and the federal Department of Agriculture, Water and the Environment for environmental approval.
+Because part of the project is on Perth Airport land, federal environmental approval was sought.
 The EPA approved the project in July 2015, and the Department of Agriculture, Water and the Environment determined that the project did not require assessment and approval from the federal government.
+State Parliament passed legislation in October 2015 authorising the Forrestfield–Airport Link's construction.

 Procurement

-Expressions of interest to build the Forrestfield–Airport Link opened on 29 January and closed on 12 March 2015.
-Five expressions of interest were received, from the following consortia: